-Adobe CLP License Program
+Adobe Software Program

 The University of Wyoming is able to secure volume pricing on Adobe licenses through the Adobe’s Open Options Contractual Licensing Program (“CLP”) and Adobe subscriptions through the Adobe Value Incentive Plan (VIP).
 UW departments are eligible to purchase Adobe licenses, subscriptions, and media for UW owned computers.
 Adobe products purchased through the UW IT Adobe programs are the property of UW.
 Licenses and subscriptions can be transferred to different users within a department.
 The licenses or subscriptions remain with the department that purchased them, not the user for which they were purchased.
 Personal purchases are not available nor allowed through this program.

-Subscriptions are a new licensing model that Adobe is transitioning to from the perpetual licenses we have been selling.
 A subscription has a yearly fee and customers can access the software as long as they pay the yearly fee.
 The benefit of subscriptions is that customers always have the most recent version and Adobe has more flexibility to make quicker improvements.

 Subscriptions come in one of two formats; device subscriptions, that are meant to be used by multiple users on one computer, such as a lab computer; or, name-user subscriptions, that can only be used by one user but include cloud storage and can be installed on a second computer.
 Below is a comparison of the two options: